Our knowledge of orthopaedics. Your best health.

 Request a Referral

-Your primary care doctor or primary care sports medicine doctor may refer you to an orthopaedic surgeon they frequently work with and trust.
-Request more than one name in case a recommended doctor isn't accepting new patients or there is a long wait for an appointment.
+Your primary care physician may refer you to an orthopaedic surgeon they know and trust.
+It may be helpful to request more than one name in case a recommended doctor isn't accepting new patients or there is a long wait for an appointment.

 Keep in mind that some insurance plans require you to see a surgeon within your network or a specific hospital system for your care to be covered.
 It is a good idea to confirm coverage with your insurance provider before calling to schedule an appointment.